How to Start Electricity or Natural Gas Service as a Homeowner

 Ask the former owners of your home for the name(s) of the utility company (or companies) that provide electricity and/or gas service to your home.
-If for whatever reason they are unable to tell you the name of the utility company, simply search for your zip code in our directory, or call us at 347-410-8789 or at 832-460-0233 to find out which company to contact to activate service.
+If for whatever reason they are unable to tell you the name of the utility company, simply search for your zip code in our directory to find out which company to contact to activate service.

 Open an Account With Your Utility Company

 Ideally you should provide at least one month's notice to open an account in your name, in order to ensure that there is no interruption to your service.